 Sage Meter Excels

-The Sage Prime excels in these applications:
+The Sage Prime and Paramount excels in these applications:

 - They have low-end sensitivity making them accurate at very low flows.